 EDUCATE ON PEDESTRIAN SAFETY AND PREVENTION PROGRAM

 Create an in-school program targeting new drivers.
-Provide key items on pedestrian safety.
-Partner with St. Louis Public and St. Louis County Schools.
-Partner with MADD, Missouri State Highway Patrol, St. Louis Public Safety, and other organizations to make St. Louis City and Missouri roads a safer place.
+Push to update Missouri State drivers education manual to include updated information of the importance of staying on the scene in the midst of a hit and run.
+Partner with St. Louis Public and St. Louis County Schools, Missouri State Highway Patrol, St. Louis Public Safety, and other pedestrian safety organizations to make St. Louis City and Missouri roads a safer place.